arijitmazumdar/todo-app-quarkus/README.md

 ```./mvnw compile```
 * Test
 ```./mvnw test```
-* Run in the development mode
+* Run the application in development mode using
 ```./mvnw compile quarkus:dev```

 Run the project as standalone docker mode
 =========================================
 * To build a native binary